growr-xyz/growr-documentation/mechanics/3-loan-application.md

 - *Approved loan amount:* requested by the borrower but if outside of the predefined project range, then it is the nearest acceptable
 - *Approved duration (in months):* requested by the borrower but if outside of the predefined project range, then it is the nearest acceptable
 - *Interest rate (APR) %:* Depending on project parameters and borrower's credentials
-- *Interest amount:* Formula = Amount x APR x Duration/12
+- *Interest amount:* Formula = Amount x APR x Duration in months / 12
 - *Total amount to be repaid:* Formula = Amount + Interest amount
-- *Installment amount:* Formula = Total amount / Duration
+- *Installment amount:* Formula = Total amount / Duration in months
-- *Document Ref Id:* If of a payment document that will assert the loan disbursement (in case of off-chain payment model)
+- *Document Ref Id:* Id of a payment document that will assert the loan disbursement (in case of an off-chain payment model)

 Loan parameters cannot be changed after the loan is created.